 After students have identified their three subtopics, begin teaching students how to use our informational writing graphic organizer.
 Spend a couple days working backwards where students read an informational essay and place the information from the essay to the graphic organizer.
 We typically do this together one day, and then I let students work in groups or with partners to repeat the process with a new paper on the following day.

-Students should not be ready to write.
-If it’s needed, I even give some students a step-by-step guide for writing a complete paragraph.
+Informational writing paragraphs are much more structured than narrative paragraphs.
+If students need instruction in writing paragraphs, I teach this step-by-step guide for writing a complete paragraph.
 Fortunately, most of my students are already able to write good paragraphs.

 At this point, I let students to complete a graphic organizer for their own informational writing topic.
 I also create an informational writing anchor chart with students, so they can refer to the anchor chart throughout the year.